PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 16:00:28
+Last updated: 2024-04-02 16:01:42
-Random Quote: Be the chief but never the lord. - Laozi
+Random Quote: Keep yourself to the sunshine and you cannot see the shadow. - Helen Keller